jaromir-sukuba/nvm/readme.md

 > Provide at least 5½-digit resolution for each reading.

 Sounds reasonable.
-I've done long-scale ADC projects like [voltmeter](https://www.eevblog.com/forum/metrology/diy-6-5-digit-voltmeter/) and [voltohmmeter](https://www.eevblog.com/forum/metrology/diy-6-digit-handheld-volohmmeter/msg2978912/#msg2978912) so perhaps I could both recycle something and also bring something new on the table.
-I think commercial sigma-delta AD converters would do the job too, but DIY ADC has definitely more to it.
+I've done long-scale ADC projects like [voltmeter](https://www.eevblog.com/forum/metrology/diy-6-5-digit-voltmeter/) and [voltohmmeter](https://www.eevblog.com/forum/metrology/diy-6-digit-handheld-volohmmeter/msg2978912/#msg2978912) so perhaps I could recycle something and also bring something new to the table.
+I think commercial sigma-delta A-to-D converters would do the job too, but a DIY ADC definitely has more to it.

 > Ability to digitize input DC signal with resolution at least 10 nV and noise better than 30 nV peak to peak over at least 0.1-10 Hz bandwidth.

 More numeric requirements, nice.
-30nVp-p in 10Hz bandwidth is not very relaxed requirement - older meters like Keithley model 181 would not cut it, current models so-so.
+30nVp-p in 10Hz bandwidth is not a very relaxed requirement - older meters like Keithley model 181 would not cut it, current models so-so.

 > Have autozero functionality to correct for static offsets.

-That is logical requirement.
-I may do some more effort by introducing autocalibration.
+That is a logical requirement.
+I put in some more effort and introduce autocalibration.

 > Have galvanic isolated analog front end, with isolation resistance to earth/chassis better than 10 GΩ.